 The JJP offers law students a unique opportunity to work a case from scratch, and see it through to its resolution.
-Very few law schools around the country (and only one other in Texas) offer juvenile justice clinics.
 Throughout the state, the JJP is the only juvenile justice clinic housed on campus, offering a direct, hands-on approach to help law students get an intimate and in-depth experience in working a case.